-Stephen is Chief Engagement Officer at Ketchum, responsible for driving the integration of digital and social capabilities in client engagements across the agency’s global network.
+Stephen Waddington is Partner and Chief Engagement Officer at Ketchum helping clients and colleagues to do the best job possible engaging with the public.
+He is responsible for driving the integration of digital and social capabilities in client engagements across the agency’s international network.

-He is Visiting Professor in Practice at the University of Newcastle supporting the university and students through teaching and mentoring.
+He is Visiting Professor in Practice at the Newcastle University supporting the university and students through teaching and mentoring.

-He is co-author of #BrandVandals (Bloomsbury, November 2013) and Brand Anarchy (Bloomsbury, February 2012), and editor and contributor to Share This (Wiley, July 2012) and Share This Too (Wiley, September 2013); and editor of Chartered Public Relations: Lessons from Expert Practitioners (Kogan Page, February 2015).
+He is co-author of #BrandVandals (Bloomsbury, November 2013) and Brand Anarchy (Bloomsbury, February 2012), plus editor and contributor to Share This (Wiley, July 2012) and Share This Too (Wiley, September 2013); in addition to editor of Chartered Public Relations: Lessons from Expert Practitioners (Kogan Page, February 2015).

 Stephen originally trained as a journalist before following a career in public relations.
-He has co-founded and run two award-winning public relations agencies; Rainier PR in 1998, and Speed in 2009.
+He co-founded, managed and sold two award-winning public relations agencies; Rainier PR in 1998, and Speed in 2009.

-He is a Chartered PR Practitioner, a Fellow (Hon) of the CIPR, and member of the City of London Public Relations Guild, PRCA, and PRSA.
+Stephen is a Chartered PR Practitioner, a CIPR Fellow (Hon), a Fellow of the PRCA, and member of the Court of the City of London Public Relations Company.